Gabro/CodePills/source/_posts/2013-01-01-obj-c-infer-types-like-a-man-man.markdown

 [[Person person] codeLikeAMan];
 {% endcodeblock %}

 Bad news!
-The compiler doesn't scream anymore: it's not able to infer the type of `[Person person]` since it does not follow any known naming convention and that's really bad since we all know that now any person can code like a man!
+The compiler doesn't scream anymore: it's not able to infer the type of `[Person person]` since it does not follow any known naming convention, and that's really bad since we all know that not any person can code like a man!

 Result: compile and crash at runtime.
 Not cool at all.